The Informational Role of Online Recommendations: Evidence from a Field Experiment: Framework and Hypotheses

 \subsubsection{Choice}

-Consumer $i$ evaluates quality according to an increasing and concave utility function $u_i:\mathbb R\to \mathbb R$, capturing the consumer's attitudes toward uncertainty.
-We assume that the utility associated with the outside option available at time $t$, $u_i(o)$, is distributed according to some distribution $F$, independently from $q_i(x)$ and across periods, and known to the consumer prior to making their choice at $t$.
-Then, given their information at time $t$, consumer $i$ at time $t$ chooses to maximize current expected utility, i.e.
+Consumer $i$ evaluates match value according to an increasing and concave utility function $u_i:\mathbb R\to \mathbb R$, capturing the consumer's attitudes toward uncertainty.
+We assume the utility associated with the outside option available at time $t$, $u_{i,o}$, is distributed according to some distribution $F$, independently across match values and across periods, and known to the consumer before making their choice at time $t$.
+Then, given their information at time $t$, consumer $i$ at time $t$ chooses to maximise current expected utility, i.e., $\displaystyle c_{i,t}\in \argmax_{y \in \Gamma_{i,t}\cup \{o\}} \mathbb E_{i,t}[u_i(v_{i,y})]$.